It’s time we gave up on unachievable New Year’s resolutions. We may be entering a new year, but that doesn’t mean the old you should be left behind.

 However, the key here is to ease into these changes and avoid setting impractical goals for yourself.
 Make healthy choices for your body but don’t be afraid of allowing yourself a treat or going out for a pizza with friends.
 Throughout January, we’ll be hosting a huge array of cooking events in our buildings that promote a balanced approach to eating.

 Similarly with exercise, it’s important to stay active but if you’re just starting out, you may find it difficult to get into a consistent routine immediately.
 Many people start going to the gym in January but lose patience after the first month.

-That’s why we try to make it easy for our residents by hosting weekly PT sessions in all our on-site gyms across the UK, and you can even access our virtual classes for free on our YouTube channel.
-All you need to do is take your pick between yoga, HIIT, body conditioning, and more, and meet us there!
+That’s why we try to make it easy for our residents by hosting weekly PT sessions in all our on-site gyms across the UK.
+All you need to do is take your pick between yoga, HIIT, body conditioning, and more, sign up on your online account. and meet us there!

 Understanding your mental health and knowing how to get help should come before any New Years’ resolution.

-Read here to get advice from UNIHEADS on dealing with your mental health at university.
+Read here to get advice on dealing with your mental health at university.

 manage your goals realistically